-A-8: Click the tool button "Driving time"; choose any place you are interested in for a starting point and destination (see Figure 2-4).
-Record the following information appearing on the right of the webpage: The distance, the estimated time, traffic congestion, speed limit, and traffic speed.
+A-8: Click the tool button "Driving time"; first, choose any place you are interested in as a starting point.
+Once the dots have turned magenta, select your destination (see Figure 2-4).
+Click on the link for "click for more details on trip" to record the following information: the distance; estimated time; traffic congestion (Hint: the color of the highway); and max, min, and average speed limit for each highway.

-Figure 2-4: The function of Driving Time of Traffic 511
+Figure 2-4: Tool "Driving Time" of Traffic 511 Route & Associated Popup